fogus/lithp/README.md

-Lithp is simply a(nother) Lisp interpreter written in the Python Programming Language.
+Lithp is a(nother) McCarthy Lisp interpreter (with macros too) written in the Python Programming Language.

 *note: currently only the Python port is fully operational*

+RIP John McCarthy 1927.09.04 - 2011.10.23

 What The?!?
 ===========